Pimcore

-Pimcore is an open-source enterprise PHP software platform for product information management (PIM), master data management (MDM), customer data management (CDP), digital asset management (DAM), content management (CMS), and digital commerce.
+Pimcore is an enterprise PHP software platform for product information management (PIM), master data management (MDM), customer data management (CDP), digital asset management (DAM), content management (CMS), and digital commerce.

 Technology

-Pimcore is operated in the web browser and is based on the PHP programming language, as well as the MySQL/MariaDB database system.
+Pimcore is operated in a web browser and is based on the PHP programming language, as well as the MySQL/MariaDB database system.
 It consists of a modular software architecture that uses leading development frameworks, such as the Symfony project and the package management Composer based on a "best-of-breed" approach.
 The architecture uses the conventions of object-oriented software development, taking into account the MVC (Model View Controller) design pattern.

 Pimcore follows the specifications and definitions of the PHP Framework Interop Group (PSR 1, 2, 3, 4 and 7).
-The company has been a member of this PHP standardization body since August 2016.
+The company has been a member of this PHP standardisation body since August 2016.

 Since its initial release in 2010, Pimcore has followed a fully API-based approach.
 All functionalities can be accessed by a PHP and a REST API.
 This allows for easy connectivity to any existing third-party systems, such as SAP, Navision, Salesforce or Oracle.
 The core of Pimcore is extensible through third-party components and plugins.

 Pimcore has a management interface to configure the system and manage data.
 The user interface is based on the Sencha Ext-JS-6 development framework.

 Functionality

-Pimcore's portfolio consists of open source software solutions for multi-domain master data management and solutions for cross-channel digital commerce and content management.
+Pimcore's portfolio consists of software solutions for multi-domain master data management and solutions for cross-channel digital commerce and content management.
 In addition to a free community edition, the software solution is also available as an enterprise edition.
-The software platform includes functionalities for product information management (PIM), web content management (CMS), digital asset management (DAM) and e-commerce and is available under the open source GPLv3 license and the proprietary PEL (Pimcore Enterprise License).
-Pimcore is now (December 2022) deployed more than 100,000 times worldwide in 174 different countries and has been translated into 20 different languages.
+The software platform includes functionalities for product information management (PIM), web content management (CMS), digital asset management (DAM) and e-commerce and is available under the proprietary POCL and the proprietary PEL (Pimcore Enterprise License).

 Master Data Management (MDM) / Product Information Management (PIM)

 Pimcore's MDM/PIM functionalities deal with the lifecycle of a company's master and product data.
 The focus is on the consolidation of data, the creation of a central data repository and data quality management topics.
 In this context, Pimcore enables the configuration of data models of any complexity and the consolidation of data for companies from a wide range of industries and with a wide range of business models.
-Pimcore includes more than 40 data components and is compatible with classification systems such as eCl@ss and GS1.
+Pimcore includes more than 40 data components and is compatible with classification systems such as ECLASS (formerly styled as eCl@ss) and GS1.
 Content as well as structures, versions, descriptions, translations can be managed centrally.